arielb135/RabbitMQ-with-istio-MTLS/README.md

 * In here, we are addressing 3 services - the first is the headless service, which we want to exclude the epmd port and also the amqps (probably unecessary).
 The second is the regular service, that in this chart we expose it via load balancer for example, so we want to omit MTLS from it, third one is the internal service - which we also want to exclude 5671 mtls port.
 * Now we have the entire rabbitMQ services require MTLS to work - excluding 4369 and 5671

-To configure the "client" (the rabbitMQ pods themselves so they can initiate MTLS connection as a "client") - we need to set the destination rule:
+To configure the "client" (the rabbitMQ pods themselves so they can initiate MTLS connection as a "client") - we need to create several destination rules - this is a bit tricky.
+The deployment is divided to 4 destination rules (the "clients"), to avoid conflicts in cluster (even if some of the ports are not used in some services)
+* Per pod - ***.rabbitmq-discovery.rabbitns.svc.cluster.local** - which sets a full MTLS for all ports (for the client side)
+* exposed through ingress service - **rabbitmq.rabbitns.svc.cluster.local** - full MTLS except amqps port (5671)
+* headless service - **rabbitmq-discovery.rabbitns.svc.cluster.local** - full MTLS except amqps port (5671) and epmd port (4369)
+* internal service - **rabbitmq-internal.rabbitns.svc.cluster.local** - full MTLS except amqps port (5671)
 ``` yaml
 apiVersion: v1
 items: